CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ![Item Number](./media/batch-serial-template-definition/batch-template-item-number.webp)

 ### Example 5: Incremental Batch Number starting with five zeros, and a maximum length of 6

+To configure a batch number that includes an incremental counter starting with five leading zeros, follow these steps:

 - Select the date function
 - To string another element of data enter the + sign for MS SQL version and || for HANA version